 If you have at least 12 transferable credits from a regionally accredited college or university, you would be considered a transfer applicants (High school students with advanced placement and college credits should apply as first-year applicants.)

 Generally speaking, you must present a minimum cumulative grade point average of 2.00 in all transferable college credits, and be in good standing at the last institution you attended.
 Certain programs require a higher GPA and may have specific prerequisites.
 Our admission counselors can explain the requirements more fully or you can reference your program page for more information (link to UG program page listing).

 How do I apply?

-- Complete the online undergraduate application, or complete the conventional paper application when you visit.
+- Complete the online undergraduate application, or print out and complete the Application for Admission.

-- Submit your nonrefundable application fee with your application. ($20.00/online application, $30.00/paper copy made payable by check or money order to Barry University.)
+- Submit the non-refundable application fee (online application fee waived, $30.00/paper application) made payable by check or money order to Barry University.

-- Submit official transcripts from all post-secondary institutions.
+- Submit official transcripts from all secondary and post secondary institutions.
 Incomplete transcripts must be updated with final official transcripts as soon as all coursework is completed.